hiranya25/SEIR-26/README.md

-Repository for all assignments and practical lab code related to the Software Engineering and Information Retrieval (SEIR) course.
+Repository for all assignments and practical lab code related to the Search Engine and Information Retrieval (SEIR) course.

 Purpose